kilianoed/test_raven/README.md

 Raven repository for Git tutorial
 This is an example repository for learning to use Git.

-It is built step by step follownig a tutorial.
+It is built step by step following a tutorial.